stanlymt/retro-paddle-ball/README.md

 **Retro Paddle Ball** brings the timeless fun of paddle-and-ball mechanics into a sleek, modern engine that runs across:

-- 🖥️ macOS (Intel & M1)
+- 🖥️ macOS (Intel & Apple Silicon)
 - 🪟 Windows
 - 📱 Android (phones, tablets, TVs)
-- 🕹️ Support for keyboard, mouse, gamepad, and touch
+- 🕹️ Supports keyboard, mouse, gamepad, and touch

-This is a personal project that started with my kids asking:
+This is a personal project that started when my kids asked:
 > *"Can you build a game like the ones we play on RetroArch?"*

-The answer became a hands-on journey across graphics, physics, audio, input handling, screen resolution management, and cross-platform builds.
+The result: a journey through graphics, physics, audio, input handling, resolution scaling, and multi-platform deployment.

 ---

 ## ✨ Features

 - Smooth ball physics and collision logic
-- Multiple input support (touch, mouse, gamepad, keyboard)
+- Multiple input types (touch, mouse, gamepad, keyboard)
-- Resolution-agnostic layout (from phones to 80" TVs)
+- Resolution-agnostic layout (phones to 80" TVs)
 - Multi-display support (macOS & Windows)
 - Retro-inspired sound effects and visuals
-- Single-player and Two-player mode
+- Single-player and Two-player support

 ---

 ## 📸 Screenshots

-*(Add images in `/screenshots/` and link them here)*
+*(Add gameplay images or animated GIFs in `/screenshots/` and link them here.)*

 ---